 That is when he caught me in arms rippling with understated strength, like cushioned steel.
 And he lowered me to the floor, gently, compassionately.
 I felt like a little child rescued from a precipitous fall.

 "No," he said, as he cradled me to the smooth, lustrous floor.
 "You have not forgotten your place," he said quietly.
-"You have voiced the deepest cry of your old, world-weary heart, and by doing so, you have remembered your place."
+"You have voiced the deepest cry of your old, world-weary heart, and by so doing, you have remembered your place."

 Those words unleashed within me a flood of relief and gratitude like I have never known before, and I sobbed uncontrollably in his arms.
 He simply held me without condition, or the slightest hint of recrimination.
 It was the very definition of safe.